 You know a company has become an industry leader when the name of the company or product becomes a noun or verb people use to describe a good or service.
 In other cases, companies have created and trademarked products that we use as the common term for a good even if a substitute is made by another company.
-Can you think of any others?
+Here are a few.
+Can you think of any more?

 When you blow your nose, what do you reach for?
 Chances are you reach for a "Kleenex" and not a facial tissue.
 Kleenex is the trade-marked name for Kimberly-Clark's facial tissue.

 If you want to relax in a hot tub, chances are you call the hot tub a "Jacuzzi".
 There are many manufacturers of hot tubs, but Jacuzzi is the market leader.

 Would you call this a slow cooker or a "Crock-Pot"?
 Many companies manufacture slow cookers, but the name Crock-Pot is trademarked by Rival Industries.

 If your lips are chapped, do you ask for lip balm or "Chap Stick"?
 Chap Stick is the market leader for lip balms and is manufactured by Pfizer.

 Some people would not copy a piece of paper, they would "Xerox" it.
 I have also heard people reference copied paper as "Xeroxes".

 When you have a cut do you grab a bandage or a Band-Aid?
 Band-Aids are trademarked by Johnson and Johnson.